giggls/osml10n/README.md

-However already back in 2019 this approach started to show a couple of limitations which led to the decision to relocate the transcription stuff into data procession stage (database import or Openstreetmap file processiong), which is what this code does.
+However already back in 2019 this approach started to show a couple of limitations which led to the decision to relocate the transcription stuff into data procession stage (database import or Openstreetmap file processing), which is what this code does.

 ## Implementation